myle93/jura-links/README.md

 -   [x] Hyperlink for legal references.
 -   [x] RegEx must also recognize german umlauts. - e. g.
 Art.
 1 EuGVÜ
 -   [x] Further refinement of the RegEx for laws to also recognize chains of laws like §§ 358 - 360 BGB.
 The first and last norm should be linked.
--   [ ] Hyperlinks for each norm in a chain of paragraphs starting with "§§" or "Artt."
+-   [x] Hyperlinks for each norm in a chain of paragraphs starting with "§§" or "Art."
 (Example: §§ 311 II, 280 I, 241 II BGB)
--   [ ] The RegEx for journals must also recognize official journal collections such as BGHZ 31, 242.
+-   [x] The RegEx for journals must also recognize official journal collections such as BGHZ 31, 242.
 This list is quite comprehensive, so I can provide a predefined list of such journals if it makes it easier.
 -   [x] Display text in hyperlinks for chains of paragraphs should be the same as the input, so if "§§ 311 II, [...]" is entered, "311 II" is also the display text.
 -   [x] Tests with Vitest
 -   [x] Refactor
--   [ ] Fix findAndLinkJournalReferences and findAndLinkCaseReferences.
+-   [x] Fix findAndLinkJournalReferences and findAndLinkCaseReferences.
 All test cases still fail.